OpenFeign/feign/README.md

 Feign includes example [GitHub](./example-github) and [Wikipedia](./example-wikipedia) clients.
 The denominator project can also be scraped for Feign in practice.
 Particularly, look at its [example daemon](https://github.com/Netflix/denominator/tree/master/example-daemon).

 ### Integrations
-Feign intends to work well within Netflix and other Open Source communities.
+Feign intends to work well with other Open Source tools.
 Modules are welcome to integrate with your favorite projects!

 ### Gson
 [Gson](./gson) includes an encoder and decoder you can use with a JSON API.